Getting around New York

 Single ride

-If you really only plan to travel once and don't want to use your own credit card, you can buy a single ride ticket at the machine in addition to the Metro Card.
+If you really only plan to travel once and don't want to use your own card, you can buy a single ride ticket in the machine in addition to the card.

 The ticket is non-transferable and costs 3,25 usd.